 The Japanese pilots had committed a disastrous error in deciding to circle and regroup their formations for the attack, for the resulting 10-minute delay allowed the first group of Hellcat fighters to meet and engage the attacking force at 10.36.
 These first Hellcat fighters were quickly joined by additional groups, and within minutes 25 Japanese aircraft had been shot down for the loss of only one US fighter.
 The Japanese attackers who survived this initial interception were now met by other fighters, and lost another 16 of their number.
 Some of the surviving aircraft attacked the radar picket destroyers Yarnall and Stockham, but caused no damage.
 Three or four bombers broke through to the battleship group, and one made a direct hit on South Dakota, causing many casualties (including 27 men killed) but not otherwise discommoding the battleship.
 None of the aircraft launched in Ozawa’s first attack got through to tackle TF58’s carriers, and 42 of them were lost to the American fighters and anti-aircraft fire.
 Working with the carrierborne fighters, the ships of the Battle Line had effectively devastated the raid.

 Ozawa’s second attack was launched from the Main Body (the three fleet carriers of Force 'A' and three light carriers of Force 'B') at 08.56, and was the largest of the day as it involved 53 D4Y dive-bombers, 27 B6N torpedo bombers and 48 A6M fighters.
 The aircraft made the mistake of flying over the Japanese van group and lost two aircraft to 'friendly fire', while another eight were damaged and forced to return to their carriers.
 At 11.07 US radar detected the aircraft of this second attack at a range of 130 miles (210 km), and they were intercepted while still 60 miles (100 km) out from their target ships: no less than 70 of them were shot down before the Japanese force reached the ships.
-The surviving Japanese aircraft wasted much of their firepower in unsuccessful attacks on the picket destroyer Stockham, then attacked Lee’s Battle Line: the torpedo of one B6N struck Indiana on the waterline, but failed to explode.
+The surviving Japanese aircraft wasted much of their firepower in unsuccessful attacks on the picket destroyer Stockham, then attacked Lee’s Battle Line: the torpedo of one B6N struck Indiana on the waterline, but failed to detonate.
 Six aircraft attacked TG58.2, scoring near misses which caused casualties on two of the carriers, and four of these aircraft were shot down.
 A small group of torpedo bombers attacked Enterprise, launching a torpedo which exploded in the carrier’s wake.
 Three other torpedo bombers attacked the light carrier Princeton, but were shot down.
 In all, 108 of the 110 aircraft in the second Japanese attack were downed, so just two of the aircraft reached Guam and Rota.

 Ozawa nonetheless persevered, for despite the losses of his own force he still felt no reason to disbelieve Kakuta’s false reports that TF58 was being hard hit by land-based aircraft.
 At 10.00, therefore, Ozawa launched his third attack force, comprising 15 A6M combat fighters, 25 A6M bomb-armed fighters and seven B6N torpedo bombers from the carriers of the 2nd Carrier Squadron.
 This group was directed too far to the north as a result of a garbled report from the third scout group.
 Most of the aircraft returned to their carriers, but about 20 received a corrected sighting report and turned to the south, avoiding the Battle Line and attacking TG58.1.
 The Japanese aircraft were detected at a range of 110 miles (175 km) and intercepted at 13.00 at a distance of 55 miles (90 km) by 40 Hellcat fighters, which shot down seven Japanese aircraft, but a few aircraft managed to break through and launch an ineffective attack on the Enterprise group.
 Many of the other Japanese aircraft did not press home their attacks, so this third attack wave suffered proportionally fewer casualties than the first and second waves, and 40 of the aircraft managed to return to their carriers.